-Massage therapy shouldn’t hurt, although you may experience some discomfort if pressure is applied to injured areas, or where your body is very tense.
+Massage therapy shouldn’t hurt, although there may be some discomfort if pressure is applied to injured areas, or where your body is very tense.

-Massage may not suitable for people with certain medical conditions.
-These include a history of blood clots, or weak or broken bones.
+Massage may not be suitable for people with certain medical conditions, a history of blood clots, or weak or broken bones.

-If you have wounds or bruises, you should wait until these are healed before you book a massage appointment.
+If you have wounds or bruises you should wait until these are healed before booking a massage appointment.

 - General Council for Massage Therapies

-This organisation is the governing body for massage therapies and all bodyworks and soft tissue techniques in the UK.
-Contact them to find a massage therapist local to you and to find links to other professional organisations for massage therapy.
+The governing body for massage therapies and all body work and soft tissue techniques in the UK.
+Contact them to find a massage therapist local to you or visit the website to find links to other professional organisations for massage therapy.

 How might Meditation and relaxation techniques help?

-Most studies of meditation have not been well designed, but there is some evidence that meditation or related techniques can help with pain and anxiety.
+There is some evidence that meditation and related techniques can help with stress and anxiety.

 Are Meditation and relaxation techniques safe?

+Meditation is generally considered to be safe.
 Currently, meditation teachers are not regulated by law.
-You will need to check the therapist is registered with a professional body and is insured.
+Check that your therapist is registered with a professional body and is insured.

-There are many different types of meditation classes.
-It is not possible to list them all here, or suggest which type would be best for you.
+Because there are many different types of meditation and relaxation classes, it isn’t possible to list them all here, or suggest which type would be best for you.

 - Some local Parkinson’s UK groups offer relaxation therapies, including meditation.